Elma-dev/wikiscrapper/Readme.md

 ## 📝 Description

-This project is a Wikipedia scraper specifically designed to collect articles from the Moroccan Arabic Wikipedia (ary.wikipedia.org).
+This project is a Wikipedia scraper specifically designed to collect articles from Wikipedia.
 It processes the articles and creates a dataset that can be pushed to the Hugging Face Hub.

 ## 🚀 Features